wiiznokes/notes-rs/README.md

 ## Goal

-Provide a fast, simple tool for taking note, yet powerfull.
+Provide a fast, simple tool for taking note, yet powerful.
 Must integrate well with new cosmic DE.
-Code must be as modulable as possible.
+Code must be as modular as possible.

 - file explorer
 - search engine